-Facebook faced widespread criticism for conducting a psychology experiment on about 700,000 of its users without their informed consent.
+In 2014, Facebook faced widespread criticism for conducting a psychology experiment on about 700,000 of its users without their informed consent.
 In the study, Facebook researchers manipulated users’ moods by exposing them to more positive or more negative posts than usual.

-In 2014, CNNMoney reported that Facebook has been engaged in a more benign and possibly beneficial psychological experiment.
+At the time, CNNMoney reported that Facebook has been engaged in a more benign and possibly beneficial psychological experiment.

 The company has been under pressure to address the growing problem of “cyberbullying” among young people.
 It also has been looking for ways to help users address their conflicts and disputes themselves rather than enlisting the company as mediator.

-So, for several years, the social network has been working with social scientists to bring traditional methods of dispute resolution to cyberspace.
+For several years, the social network has been working with social scientists to bring traditional methods of dispute resolution to cyberspace.
 The site has begun to offer users tools to resolve disputes with one another over offensive or upsetting posts, including insults and photos.

-Facebook has created message templates that allow users to explain what they object to about a particular posts.
+Facebook created message templates that allow users to explain what they object to about a particular posts.
 For example, they can select options such as “It’s embarrassing” or “It’s a bad photo of me,” according to CNNMoney.
 Users are also asked to state how the offensive post makes them feel – such as angry, sad, or afraid – and how strongly they experience the emotions they report.